-5 Reasons to donate to ACGT on #GivingTuesday
+4 Reasons to donate to ACGT on #GivingTuesday

 Alliance for Cancer Gene Therapy (ACGT) has already achieved extraordinary feats in advancing cancer research and new treatments.
 With the imperative help of loyal donors, our team has raised millions of dollars to fund research and move forward therapies proving curative for certain patients with blood cancer.

-Now, on Giving Tuesday 2021, which is Tuesday, Nov.
-30, we ask you to help us make more progress.
+Now, on Giving Tuesday 2023, which is Tuesday, Nov.
+28, we ask you to help us make more progress.
 Your gift can help change the outlook of cancer treatment and survival.

 Each year, non-profit organizations team with the general public to raise money for a global act of kindness toward a long list of activist movements.
 This annual global generosity movement is called “Giving Tuesday,” the day when donating to non-profit organizations is most amplified.

 One of the most powerful Giving Tuesday causes is the fight to cure cancer.
-ACGT’s vision is a cancer-free future, and we believe developing cancer cell and gene therapies is the path to build this future, evident by five new therapies approved to treat blood cancers since 2017.
-Not only do these therapies sidestep many of the side effects caused by traditional cancer treatments like chemotherapy and radiation, but they’re also proven to prolong survival far beyond the standard of care and lead to higher remission rates.
+ACGT’s vision is a cancer-free future, and we believe developing cancer cell and gene therapies is the path to build this future, evident by six CAR T-cell therapies approved to treat blood cancers since 2017.

-What Giving Tuesday means for ACGT.
+What Giving Tuesday means for ACGT

 The lifeblood of ACGT is gift-giving, and Giving Tuesday is the day when public consciousness turns in full force toward donating to non-profit organizations.
 In the cancer research community, Giving Tuesday is integral in helping us take the next steps toward our goal.

 Donations ensure we can fund the necessary research and studies to prove cell and gene therapy is a breakthrough against cancer.
-Without your generosity, we couldn’t have advanced CAR-T therapies for blood cancers.

 Without our donors: